LIMITED TIME

 Like a canvas provides a base for a painting, the bed can be considered the canvas of the bedroom.

 Classic white is the cleanest and most luxurious base color for a staged bed.
-It feels clean and elegant and allows you to build on the look by adding whatever additional colors you like.
+It feels clean and elegant, and it allows you to build on the look by adding any additional colors you like.

 With white as a base, you can add layers of color and texture using throws and pillows.

-If you’re not sure which colors to add to your bed to complement the room’s interior, choose something like a rug or an art print in the room and use it as color inspiration.
+If you’re not sure which colors to add to your bed to complement the room’s interior, choose a rug or art print in the room as a color inspiration.

 You can also look at color palette pairs from interior design trends.
 Industrial, bohemian, and contemporary are among the top style trends in America.